My Story

 The Need

-We already had Calculators by Symmetry running on IIS.
-I was tasked with migrating it to a more modern solution.
-The challenge: don't disrupt existing customer implementations.
-They were using links with API keys embedded in the URL.
+We had Calculators by Symmetry running on IIS.
+I was tasked with migrating it to a modern stack without disrupting existing customer implementations — they had links with API keys embedded in URLs.

 The Solution